The Vampire Happening: Production

 I was aware from the start of the difficulties in shooting a horror parody.
 I really believed that I was working with normal people in the movie industry, and thought I could have made a decent film.
 With time, I became aware that the producer was an imbecile who treated the project like a home movie.
 He wanted to do the casting, make cameos in the film, and wanted his wife as an actress.
 It was a disaster which I can't say anything serious about.

 Reception

 The film was not well received.
-Allmovie gave the film one and a half stars out of five, stating that it is "not considered to be one of the crown jewels of the genre" In his book Comedy-Horror Films:A Chronological History, author Bruce G. Hallenbeck referred to the film as "sort of a ripoff of Polanski's The Fearless Vampire Killers" and "doesn't come within lightyears of Polanski's vision".
+AllMovie gave the film one and a half stars out of five, stating that it is "not considered to be one of the crown jewels of the genre" In his book Comedy-Horror Films:A Chronological History, author Bruce G. Hallenbeck praised the visuals but referred to the film as "sort of a ripoff of Polanski's The Fearless Vampire Killers" which "doesn't come within lightyears of Polanski's vision".